alyraffauf/myAtmosphere/README.md

 ## What it does

-- Shows posts from aly.ruffruff.party in chronological order
+- Shows posts from aly.codes in chronological order
 - Filters out replies (except self-replies)
 - Infinite scroll to load more posts
 - Click any post to view it on bsky.app